sveltejs/svelte/documentation/docs/01-getting-started/01-introduction.md

 npm run dev
 ```

 SvelteKit will handle calling [the Svelte compiler](https://www.npmjs.com/package/svelte) to convert your `.svelte` files into `.js` files that create the DOM and `.css` files that style it.
-It also provides all the other pieces you need to build a web application such as a development server, routing, and deployment.
-[SvelteKit](https://kit.svelte.dev/) uses [Vite](https://vitejs.dev/) to build your code and handle server-side rendering (SSR).
+It also provides all the other pieces you need to build a web application such as a development server, routing, deployment, and SSR support.
+[SvelteKit](https://kit.svelte.dev/) uses [Vite](https://vitejs.dev/) to build your code.

 ### Alternatives to SvelteKit